junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > INT. bunker corridor (Dean, Jo)
 >
-> Jo trolls Dean about her observation on him and Cas (mood lighter, supportive friend regarding Dean/Cas)
+> Jo trolls Dean about her observation on him and Cas (mood lighter, supportive friend regarding Dean/Cas), Dean avoids the topic

 The view in the bunker looks surreal even for them, Dean thinks, when Bobby leads the rest of them through the Vail and into the bunker.